yeyan1996/file-upload/readme-en.md

-# implement large file upload and resume feature
+# Implement Large File Upload and Resume Feature

-> Node 14 is recommended
+> node 14 is recommended

 To retry the upload, you need to delete the file in `/target` directory, otherwise the upload will succeed directly because the server cache the file